paulamosinabre/paulamosinabre/README.md

 ## About me
 - 🏫I'm currently a freshman in National University-Dasmarinas
 - 🤖 I'm specializing in machine learning
-- 💡 I would love to learn about front-end developing as well
+- 💡 I study back-end but I would love to learn about front-end developing as well

 <br>